This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-I found out list of running sessions with different SQL queries.
-I had created some master and primary tables in MySQL which stored settings and configuration data for one of our Mobile App.
+I found out the list of running sessions with different SQL queries.
+I created some master and primary tables in MySQL which stored settings and configuration data for one of our Mobile App.

-As these are tables for configuration purpose so not frequently update by application.
+As these tables are for configuration purpose so not frequently update by the application.

-But, Today I was worried because this configuration table is taking some level of CPU I/O. I created this all tables under InnoDB MySQL Storage engine.
+But today, I was worry because of this configuration table was utilizing more CPU I/O. I created this all tables under InnoDB MySQL Storage engine.

 I cannot store all this data under Memory engine because this all are primary data for our Application.

-So I was finding a solution for faster retrieval and found MySQL has one good option called a Query Cache.
+So I was finding a solution for faster retrieval and found that MySQL has a good option called a Query Cache.

-In this post, I just explain a basic theory of MySQL Query Cache and I am also preparing the second part for practical configuration of MySQL Query Cache.
+In this post, I am sharing theory of MySQL Query Cache and I will share the second part of the practical configuration of MySQL Query Cache by tomorrow.